microsoft/AzureSearch_JFK_Files/README.md

 This project includes the following capabilities for you to build your own version of the JFK files.
 1. We have provided a subset of the [JFK PDF documents](https://www.archives.gov/research/jfk/2017-release) and images that have been uploaded to the cloud into Azure Blob Storage.
 2. An [Azure Search](https://azure.microsoft.com/en-us/services/search/) service is used to index the content and power the UX experience.
 We use the new Cognitive Search capabilities to apply pre-built cognitive skills to the content, and we also use the extensibility mechanism to add custom skills using [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).
-    1. Uses the [Cognitive Services Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) to extract text information from the image via OCR, handwriting, and image captioning,
+    1. Uses the [Cognitive Services Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) to extract text information from the image via OCR, and image captioning,
     2. Applies Named Entity Recognitition to extract named entities from the documents,
     3. Annotates text using a custom [CIA Cryptonyms](https://www.maryferrell.org/php/cryptdb.php) skill,
     4. Generates [HOCR content](https://en.wikipedia.org/wiki/HOCR) based on results.